Clarissa Dixon: Early activism

 As a young woman, Dixon regularly attended labor movement, communist, and anarchist gatherings in Chicago.
 Using a toy typesetting device, she produced a political leaflet, functioning as an unsalaried specialist and representative regarding labor reform and women's suffrage for local newspapers.
 Her devotion to these reforms led her to voluntarily write for these publications – such as The Chicago Sentinel, The American Nonconformist, and The Iowa Farmers' Tribune — papers that circulated widely but didn't pay their writers.

 As early as 1883, Dixon's politically charged essays and manifestos were attracting both praise and scorn from around the country.
-She was being solicited by papers and magazines from the nation's largest cities, though her popularity mainly rest among the more impoverished communities of the northern Midwest.
+She was being solicited by papers and magazines from the nation's largest cities, though her popularity mainly rested among the more impoverished communities of the northern Midwest.
 In 1889 she would join Sigismund Danielewicz's new California-based anarchist paper The Beacon.
 Dixon became a semi-regular contributor to The Beacon while still living in distant Kirkville, Iowa.